BrohansCoding/GoogleWorkplaceAssistant/README.md

 - Deployment target is set to autoscale
 - Build and run commands are preconfigured in the .replit file

+### Important Deployment Checklist

+Before deploying the application, make sure to:

+1. **Set Environment Variables**: Add all Firebase configuration values as environment variables in your deployment environment:
+   - `VITE_FIREBASE_API_KEY`
+   - `VITE_FIREBASE_PROJECT_ID`
+   - `VITE_FIREBASE_APP_ID`

+2. **Configure Firebase Authentication**:
+   - Go to Firebase Console → Authentication → Settings → Authorized domains
+   - Add your deployment domain (e.g., `your-app.replit.app`) to the list
+   - Without this step, Firebase will block authentication attempts from your deployed domain

+3. **Update Firebase Security Rules**:
+   - In Firebase Console, go to Firestore Database → Rules
+   - Update the rules according to the example in the Firebase Setup section
+   - Without proper security rules, even successful authentication will result in "permission-denied" errors

+4. **Google Cloud OAuth Screen**:
+   - If you're using your own Google Cloud project, make sure your OAuth consent screen is properly configured
+   - Add your deployment domain to the authorized redirect URIs
+   - For testing, you can set the OAuth consent screen to "External" and add test users

 ## Security Considerations

 - This application requires sensitive OAuth permissions.
 Always deploy with HTTPS enabled.